 Why are portfolio careers gaining popularity?

 Firstly, demand for outsourced work is growing fast in both volume and variety.
-With companies everywhere struggling to fill permanent roles, plus needing more strategic flexibility, demand for the services of portfolio career professionals are rising.
-They help companies and individual clients, to
+With companies everywhere struggling to fill permanent roles – plus needing more strategic flexibility – the desire for independent talent is rising.
+That’s because working with portfolio professionals helps companies and individual clients:

 - fill skills gaps,

 - restructure, downsize or reinvent themselves,

 With demand increasing, it is getting much easier for professionals to find part-time work.
-Dozens of job sites offer ways to monetise your knowledge and skills, so you can easily find potential clients who are currently looking for the services you offer.
+A good way to get started is our candidate hub here.
+There are also dozens of other job sites that offer ways to monetise your knowledge and skills, so you can easily find clients looking for the services you offer.
 Within under an hour you can create a professional looking profile here on The Portfolio Collective, or – depending on your skillset – other sites such as Upwork, Yuno Juno, Nurole or GLG and start pitching for work.

 Another reason people choose portfolio careers is to allow them to pick and choose exactly what work they do.
 Not so long ago, it was discovered that only 13% of corporate employees love their jobs vs 74% of people who founded their own business.

 With this level of disillusionment around traditional work, it should not be a surprise that people want a more rewarding career where they make the decisions about what they work on, when they work and who they work with.

-With industries being reinvented everywhere, portfolio careers give professionals much better financial security.
+With industries being reinvented everywhere, portfolio careers actualy give professionals much better financial security.
 If you lose one client you may be slightly worse off, but you haven’t lost your entire income.
-Contrast that with the person who loses their full-time job and loses their entire income, unsure of when they will ever start earning again.
-By not putting all of your eggs in one basket, you are safeguarding yourself against the major financial risk that losing one full time role can bring.
+Contrast that with the person who loses their main gig and entire income, unsure of when they’ll ever start earning again.
+By not putting all of your eggs in one basket, you’re safeguarding yourself against the major financial risk that losing your main gig can bring.

 How much can I make from a portfolio career?